 The energy in Munich during Oktoberfest is palpable- everyone is buzzing with excitement.
 Carnival rides, traditional food, music, and of course, beer, attract millions of people from all over the world eager to experience this famous festival.

-Oktoberfest is so much more than just the world’s largest public festival.
+Oktoberfest is so much more than just the world’s largest folk festival.
 It’s a celebration with historic roots, a festival steeped in tradition.

 What makes Oktoberfest so special is that attendees really embrace the culture and history of this celebration.
 It seems like almost everyone is dressed in traditional Bavarian clothing- Dirndls for the women and Lederhosen for the men.
 Traditions dating back to the festival’s early years, such as the parade, are still observed at today’s modern celebration.